sahil-sahay/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

-This projects consists of different set of Machine Learning/ Data Science projects that i have created from time to time.
+These projects consists of different set of Machine Learning/ Data Science projects that i have created from time to time.